yoon-thiri04/Ink2Text-MM/README.md

 ---
 ## Demo
-The system allows users to draw Burmese text on a sketch canvas and instantly converts it into digital copyable Unicode text.
+The system allows users to draw Burmese text on a sketch canvas and instantly converts it into digital, copyable Unicode text.
+- 📌 **Note:** In the demo images, the **upper text field represents the model’s output (recognized result)**, while the canvas below shows the handwritten input.

 <table>
   <tr>